 National, state and county criminal conviction records National sex offender registry Social Security Number verification (used for identification purposes)

-All background checks are conducted in accordance with the Fair Credit Reporting Act (FCRA).
+All background checks are conducted in accordance with the Fair Credit Reporting Act (FCRA) and any other applicable law(s).

 6. What is not included in the criminal background check?

 Verification of employment history Verification of education Reference checking